Tremainm/AStarAlgorithm/README.md

 ## Week 4
 In week 4, I focused on refactoring the entire project to follow strong Object-Oriented (OO) design principles and the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
 Up to this point, all of the logic (validation, printing, and pathfinding) lived inside a single `AStarAlgorithm` class.
 While functional, this violated the **Single Responsibility Principle (SRP)**, which states that a class should have one, and only one, reason to change.
 The goal of week 4 was to split that monolithic class into focused, modular components that are easier to maintain, test, and extend.

+It was at this stage that I switched to using Claude over ChatGPT.
+Below is the prompt I gave to Claude which took my existing code and made it more modular and Object-Oriented:
+>The attached files are a C++ project where I am creating an A* algorithm.
+Could you explain the code to me, what it does, and how it does it.
+Also give feedback on what parts could be improved on.
+I want my project to be strong OO (object oriented) and I want it to be very modular.

+I also provided some instructions to my Claude chat.
+These instructions are basically rules that it will follow.
+Here are the instructions I gave it:
+- Follow C++ core guidelines here (https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) where possible.
+- Follow C++23 standards.

+The code it gave back shows that it followed the instructions very well as throughout the code, it commented on what modern standards it followed.

 ### Why Refactor?
 The original design had one class doing everything: validating the grid, printing output, and running the algorithm.
 This creates a problem.
 If I want to change how the grid is printed, I have to open the same file as the algorithm.
 If I want to test validation in isolation, I cannot.
 The C++ Core Guidelines directly address this: